CH EMR (R4)

 Where CH IPS profiles were available and applicable, CH EMR profiles inherit from them (e.g. Patient, Medication, AllergyIntolerance, Condition, Immunization).
 For emergency-specific content not covered by IPS, such as resuscitation status, emergency contacts, risk factors and disabilities, CH EMR defines its own profiles based on CH Core or FHIR base resources.

-This implementation guide is under STU ballot by HL7 Switzerland until September 30th, 2025 midnight.
+This implementation guide is under STU ballot by HL7 Switzerland from August 4th, 2026 until end of 2026.

 Please add your feedback via the ‘Propose a change’-link in the footer on the page where you have comments.